Squash and Racketball

 Both of our courts have tiered spectator galleries to view the action.
 There is on-going investment in the club to continually improve amenities and services for our members and guests to make each visit as enjoyable as possible.

 Club nights are great fun – they provide opportunities for getting to know other members and play different people.
 All abilities are welcome.
-Details of our squash and racketball club nights will be published once they are running again (as soon as covid restrictions have been lifted).

 The annual squash and racketball tournaments take place during April and June respectively.
 They involve the following events: